Canvas to Career: Paint Your Path to Success in Millersville's Art & Design Department

 Utilize your talents in the study of ceramics, fine art metals, interactive and graphic design, painting, photography, printmaking or sculpture.
-From our extensive art history library and expansive studios to state-of-the-art computer labs for graphic and interactive design, MU offers the tools and resources to advance your knowledge and build a successful portfolio.
+From our extensive art history library and expansive studios to state-of-the-art computer labs for graphic and interactive design, each of our art and design degree programs offers the tools and resources to advance your knowledge and build a successful portfolio.

-As an accredited member of the National Association of Schools of Art and Design (NASAD), the Department of Art & Design at Millersville University offers a diverse range of bachelor's, master's and certification programs tailored to meet your unique needs and goals.
+As an accredited member of the National Association of Schools of Art and Design (NASAD), our Department of Art & Design offers a diverse range of bachelor's, master's and certification programs tailored to meet your unique needs and goals.
 You'll graduate with a Bachelor of Art (B.A.), Bachelor of Fine Arts (B.F.A.), Bachelor of Science in Education (B.S.E.) or Bachelor of Design (B.Des.).

-Your course load within the Art program will be completely dependent on your selected degree path.
+Your course load within the art and design program will be completely dependent on your selected degree path.